testastretta11/linset/README.md

 # linset-kali-sana
-This Linset was rewrite by Me
+This Linset was rewrite by RedViper <syatibi.id>